RWLPedal/PracTempo/README.md

 # PracTempo

 PracTempo is a practice timer application designed for musicians, offering scheduled intervals combined with context-specific visual aids and information.
-It helps structure practice sessions effectively, initially focusing on tools for guitarists. *Think of a highly customizable Pomodoro timer, with hints about each task included.*
+It helps structure practice sessions effectively, initially focusing on tools for guitarists. *Think of a highly customizable Pomodoro timer, which can display context and instructions about each task.*

 Users can define a practice schedule, and PracTempo tracks the schedule with a timer and notifications.
 For each practice element PracTempo will display relevant hints like scale diagrams, chord shapes, or other pertinent visual aids.